 Independent Medical Needs Assessment through a Life Care plan

 Independent Economic Present Value calculation based on generally accepted method of evaluation

 We have relationships with other independent firms who assist in providing the services required to help keep you in compliance.
 Please contact us for details.

-Call us at 888-325-8640 for a structured MSA quote and to discuss your options.
-We quote structured MSAs for liability cases.
+Call 4structures.com at 888-325-8640 for a Structured MSA quote and to discuss your options.
+We quote Structured MSAs for both workers compensation and liability cases.

 4structures.com, LLC, The Structured Settlements and Settlement Planning Company 43 Harbor Drive, #309 Stamford, CT 06902 USA

 Securities and Insurance Products are NOT Insured by the FDIC, nor by any other Federal or State Government Agency,

 are NOT a Deposit of and are NOT Guaranteed by a Bank or any Bank Affiliate, and MAY lose value.

 Brokerage services offered through CertusSecurities, Inc., Member FINRA and SIPC.
 Accounts carried with National Financial Services LLC, a Fidelity Investments Co.
 Financial Advisory services offered through Advocacy Wealth Management Services, LLC.
 Fiduciary and custody services may be offered through CertusWealth Trust, a division of CertusBank, N.A. or a third party entity.
 Insurance products offered through 4structures.com LLC.
 Certus Bank and CertusSecurities are subsidiaries and trademarks of CertusHoldings, Inc.